n8n-io/n8n-docs/docs/source-control-environments/setup.md

 Link a Git repository to an n8n instance and configure your source control.

-!!! note "Environments"
-	The main use case for source control is creating environments.
-Refer to [Environments](/environments/) for more information on creating environments in n8n, including recommended configurations.

 ## Prerequisites

 To use source control with n8n, you need a Git repository that allows SSH access.